 - Conciseness, while still maximising relevance and keyword coverage

-- Keyword phrase prominence throughout the copy (you can have too much, or too little, and it is going to take testing to find out what is the optimal presentation will be)
+- Improving important keyword phrase prominence throughout your page copy (you can have too much, or too little, and it is going to take testing to find out what is the optimal presentation will be)

 - Topic modelling

 A great writer can get away with fluff but the rest of us probably should focus on being concise.

 Low-quality fluff is easily discounted by Google these days – and can leave a toxic footprint on a website.

 QUOTE: “When a user asks a question in Google Search, we might show a search result in a special featured snippet block at the top of the search results page.
 This featured snippet block includes a summary of the answer, extracted from a webpage, plus a link to the page, the page title and URL” Google 2018

 Any content strategy should naturally be focused on creating high-quality content and also revolve around triggering Google FEATURED SNIPPETS that trigger when Google wants them to – and intermittently – depending on the nature of the query.